Coushatta (Better Call Saul): Plot

 Kim Wexler enlists Schweikart & Cokely employees to aid Huell Babineaux's defense and previews a plan to bury prosecutor Suzanne Ericsen in paperwork if she seeks a prison sentence.
 Jimmy McGill takes a bus to Huell's hometown, Coushatta, Louisiana.
-He and other passengers use Kim’s office supplies (Note: As seen in "Something Stupid".) to write supportive mail for Huell.
+He and other passengers use Kim's office supplies (Note: As seen in "Something Stupid".) to write supportive mail for Huell.

 When Judge Munsinger receives the mail, which has Coushatta postmarks, he insists that Suzanne and Kim reach a plea deal.
 Suzanne investigates, but Jimmy has arranged for pay-as-you-go cellular phones to receive Suzanne's calls, which he and his film crew answer with scripted lines that vouch for Huell as a hometown hero.
-Suzanne makes a deal favorable to Huell.
+As a result, Suzanne reluctantly makes a deal favorable to Huell.

 Kim, Kevin Wachtell, and Paige Novick discuss Mesa Verde’s expansion.
 Kevin wants to change the building plans for an upcoming branch, but an uninterested Kim sides with Paige in dismissing the idea, as it would mean refiling the application, which would result in a delay.
 Later that day, Kim reminisces over the tequila bottle stopper she kept as a souvenir of a previous scam she ran with Jimmy.
 (Note: As seen in "Switch".)
 Jimmy scouts for new offices in anticipation of having his law license restored.
 Kim is elated by the success of their recent con and tells Jimmy she wants to do it again.

 Mike Ehrmantraut arranges a strip club outing for Werner Ziegler and his crew.
 Mike and Werner head to a quieter bar, but Mike returns to the club to mediate after Kai causes an altercation.
 Back at the bar, a drunk Werner discusses with strangers the details of underground concrete construction.
 The next day, Mike explains that even though he did not expose details about the meth lab, the men Werner spoke to would likely remember him, making it possible to connect the lab to Gus Fring and him.
 Mike makes a veiled threat that Werner will be killed if he makes a similar mistake again, which Werner acknowledges.
 Mike informs Gus about Werner's bar conversation and assures Gus he is keeping a watchful eye on Werner.

-Nacho Varga has recovered from his wounds and has a more prominent role in the Salamanca organization but also stashes cash and fake Canadian identification cards for himself and his father.
+Nacho Varga has recovered from his wounds and has a more prominent role in the Salamanca organization, but also stashes cash and fake Canadian identification cards for himself and his father.
 During weekly collections, Nacho trains Domingo Molina to handle dealers short in their payments the same way Hector taught Nacho to do when Domingo was short.
 (Note: As seen in "Off Brand".)
-Eduardo "Lalo" Salamanca arrives to aid in running the business.
+Eduardo "Lalo" Salamanca then arrives to aid in running the business.
 Unlike Hector, who was unconcerned with day-to-day details, Lalo is interested in every aspect, which worries Nacho.